Poland–South Korea relations

-Poland–South Korea relations is the diplomatic relationship between the Republic of Poland and Republic of Korea.
+Poland–South Korea relations are the diplomatic relations between the Republic of Poland and Republic of Korea.

 History

 Poland and Korea first had official contacts in the early 20th century, when both nations were ruled by foreign powers – Poland was partitioned between Austria, Germany and Russia, while Korea was under Japanese rule.
 Due to suffering similar oppression, the Koreans and Poles shared strong sympathy, and the March 1st Movement, which aimed to form an independent Korea, made Koreans compared to the Poles of Asia.

 As a result of World War II, both Poland and North Korea were occupied by the Soviet Union, which installed communist regimes in both countries.
 As a result, relations between the Polish People's Republic and Republic of Korea did not exist after the war, when the republics were established and aligned with opposing blocs in the Cold War.
 Poland supported North Korea against South Korea and virtually no relations between Poland and South Korea existed throughout the Cold War, in which the Democratic People's Republic of Korea was recognized by Polish People's Republic as the legitimate representative of all Korea.
 It was not until the 1990s when the Cold War ended that Poland and South Korea established relations.